jonzxz/portfolio/src/components/jobExperience/JobExperience.md

 - Led migration of CICD workflows from Atlassin BitBucket / Bamboo to GitLab CICD

-- Architected and implemented full-fledged CICD templates and pipelines in GitLab for EKS based microservices and EC2 services, creating a workflow from source to deploy via `Helm`, `Kubectl` and `Ansible`.
+- Architected and implemented full-fledged CICD templates and pipelines in GitLab for EKS based microservices and EC2 services, creating a workflow from source to deploy via `Helm`, `Kubectl` and `Ansible`

 - Authored technical documentation for CICD templates and workflows

 - Initiated and co-hosted sharing sessions on CICD templates within and across projects

-- Migration of ~300 legacy vanilla Terraform resources to Terragrunt wrapper, along with creation of new Terraform modules
+- Migration of approximately 300 legacy vanilla Terraform resources to Terragrunt wrapper, along with creation of new Terraform modules

-- Championed major AWS RDS version upgrades, including drafting of technical runbook to be used by members of the team and rollout scheduling
+- Championed major AWS RDS version upgrades, including drafting of technical runbook to be used by members of the team and scheduling rollouts

-- Performed upgrading of `AWS EKS` clusters, inclusive of schedule planning, communication with team, technical runbooks
+- Performed upgrading of multiple `AWS EKS` clusters, inclusive of schedule planning, communication with team, runbooks and execution

 - Led initiative to improve team’s operational processes by introducing formal multiple playbooks, enforcing clear code review processes with templates to improve traceability and accountability of work